Semra Sevi

 Here are some descriptives using the federal data:

-Published peer-reviewed articles using these data:
+Published peer-reviewed articles using these data (these are the ones I have written/co-written):

 The effects of proposal power on incumbents’ vote share: updated results from a naturally occurring experiment (with Donald P. Green) Political Science Research Methods.